 Allright boys, this is my legacy recipe.
 The previous version of this has been improved a lot so I appreciate people giving this one a shot.
 Since I started mixing I came in wishing there was more clones of popular juices.
-All of the other clones I have done were much easier than this to pull off.
+There were 4 specifically I wanted to see: pink punch lemonade by twist, shamrock cookie by sadboy, beard #32 by beard vape co, and the one strawberry by beard vape co.
+None of these existed before I started mixing almost a year ago.
+I took it as my personal mission to get good enough where I could clone these juices and I set out on a journey.
 This is the profile that I worked the hardest to achieve, so much time and effort.
-Good after 7 days, great after 2 weeks and continues to get better afterwards.
-This is gonna be the last recipe I publish for a while, possibly ever.
+It was by far the hardest clone I worked on and took about 4 months of trial and error to get to this version.
+It is good after 7 days, great after 2 weeks and continues to get better afterwards.
+This is gonna be the last recipe I publish for a while, possibly ever unless I try to go after the one strawberry.
 If anyone has tried the original, I would love to hear your thoughts on how I did.

 Btw Inw grapes and grape are the same flavors....my grape journey began as all my other projects begin with 2 flavors that work really well together.
 This time it was Inw Grapes/JF blueberry which make a banging 2 flavor mix.
 But still it wasnt a full recipe it needs a supporting cast in the form of american bubble gum, but it still needed something else.
 Shoutout to Isuamadog and Robot because without their use of cap double apple I dont know if I ever would have finished this.
 The mix needs an overnight steep as Inw grape needs a minute to calm down a bit.
 Sweeten to taste.